 Ingredients

-For these simple Nutella Cookies you'll need a hazelnut spread like Nutella, egg, instant coffee, flour and milk.
+For this Nutella Cookie recipe you'll need a hazelnut spread like Nutella, egg, and flour.
+Instant coffee and milk are totally optional!

 For exact measurement details see recipe card...

-What makes these cookies a home run is the ease of making them and the fact that you only need to use three ingredients.
+The great part about making homemade Nutella cookies is the ease of making them and the fact that you only need to use three ingredients.
 Further, only one bowl is needed to mix all of your ingredients.
 What could be better than that?

 A word of warning, you will need to use some elbow grease when your mixing the batter up because the Nutella spread will be a little bit stiff at the beginning.
 But once you start to work it, it will become more pliable.
 At one point, I just got in there with my hands because I though it was easier.
 Pardon the blue gloves.

-You can either pipe these cookies out of a pastry bag or roll them in a ball and place them on a baking sheet lines with parchment paper.
-If you decide to roll them, don't add the milk.
+When it comes to making cookies, you can either pipe cookies out of a pastry bag or roll them in a ball and place them on a baking sheet lined with parchment paper.
+If you decide to roll them, don't add a liquid like milk.

-This is what the batter should look like if you are going to pipe it out.
+In the video below, I show you what the Nutella cookie batter should look like if you are going to pipe it out.

 Just soft enough that you can pipe it out of a pastry bag.
 Be careful exactly how much milk you put in the batter.
 If the batter is to soft when you pipe it out, the cookie won't hold it's shape.